 Such an Alive and Curious Kitten!

-Baby animals: the Supreme Being made them all pretty danged cute.
-The humans who are lucky enough to have them in the family may look into those big eyes and wish that the pet puppy or kitten never grows up.
 But, grow up they do, and it is our job as the “quasi-parent” to care for them and prepare them for their future.
-Naturally, health care is a major aspect of this guardianship.
+Naturally, health care is a major chunk of this care.

 When Should the First Veterinarian Visit Occur?

 If your kitten is presumed to be healthy, she should not visit the vet until she is weaned – usually at age 6 to 8 weeks.

 In contrast, if the little dear has an observable problem before that age, call your vet’s office for guidance.

 - the kitten’s date of birth or approximate date if that is the best you can do.

 - if it was born to an indoor or outdoor cat, and how you came to be its caregiver

 - if you have health information about its mother or other animals it contacted, volunteer that.

 The back story for one of my cats was important for our veterinarian to know.